HaoKang-Timmy/finetune/README.md

 It shows that ony classifier bias of training from scratch is similar to fintune model parameters.

-However I still need a technique to analyse weight(tensors), it is to be done.
+However I still need a technique to analyse weight(tensors), it is to be done